-Born in Toulouse in 1989, Benjamin Attahir started off by learning the violin, and at an early became passionate about composing.
+Born in Toulouse in 1989, Benjamin Attahir started by learning violin, and then became passionate about composing.
 Amongst his masters are Édith Canat de Chizy, Marc-André Dalbavie, Gérard Pesson, and Pierre Boulez.

-He regularly collaborates with artists such as Daniel Barenboim, Renaud Capuçon, Hae-Sun Kang, Geneviève Laurenceau, Marianne Piketty, Raquel Camarinha, Claude Delangle, Tugan Sokhiev and Bruno Mantovani, but also with several other troops such as La Comédie Française, Quanzhou Liyuan Theater (China).
+He regularly collaborates with artists such as Daniel Barenboim, Renaud Capuçon, Bertrand Chamayou, Emmanuel Pahud, Jean-Guihen Queyras, Marc Coppey, Henri Demarquette, Gérard Caussé, Hae-Sun Kang, Geneviève Laurenceau, Raquel Camarinha, Claude Delangle, Olivier Stankiewiez, Tugan Sokhiev, Pascal Rophé, but also with several troops such as La Comédie Française, Quanzhou Liyuan Theater (China).

-His work is published by Durand-Salabert (Universal Music Publishing).
+His music is published by Salabert / Universal Music Classical.

 Photo : © Julian Hargreaves